surge-synthesizer/shortcircuit-xt/src/Sprints.md

 # Baconpauls next sprints

 Week of Feb 13:
-- Then: A bit of UI work to make it look pixel-exact to wireframe
-    - Upcase the headers
-    - Header not hot pink any more at least
+- Then: Zone views
+- Then: Processor views
+- Then: Mod Matrix
+- Then: Add a zone by sample revisit
 - At least make the standalone available as a zip from main repo next
-- Then: Processor views
-- Then: Zone views
-- Then: Add a zone by sample
 - A VU Meter
-- Set up a 'next' nightly
 - Vembertech lipol_ps then its gone
 - Generator keeps runnign after AEG is complete; don't
 - Zone Variants and the zone-sample-wrapper data object